What are Kootenai County Democrats doing in 2020 to help select the Democratic candidate for President of the United States?

 How will the delegates be apportioned?

-In 2020 the Democrats will, as stated above, hold a presidential primary election at the same time as the Republican presidential primary.
-This primary vote will determine the percentage of voter support for those candidates who end up on the ballot.
-Only candidates that receive 15 of the vote in Idaho’s primary, he will be awarded 50 percent of the delegates to the Idaho Democratic State Convention in June, 2020.
-If Joe Biden gets 25 of the delegates.
+On March 10, 2020 the Idaho Democratic Party will, as stated above, hold a presidential primary election coinciding with the Republican presidential primary.
+This primary vote will determine the percentage of voter support for those candidates appearing on the ballot.
+Only candidates that receive 15% or more of the vote will be awarded delegates to the convention.
+For example, if Bernie Sanders gets 50% of the vote in Idaho’s primary, he will be awarded 50 percent of the delegates to the Idaho Democratic State Convention in June, 2020.
+If Joe Biden gets 25% of the vote, he will be awarded 25% of the delegates.

 Who gets to participate as a delegate?